 Plantar fasciitis is the most common cause of heel pain in runners, but anyone can develop this painful condition and have it curtail their activities.
 Dr. Scott O’Connor at Premier Podiatry has extensive experience treating plantar fasciitis and can help end your foot pain using various conservative treatments.
-At his three offices in Normal, Pontiac, and Eureka, Illinois, you get compassionate care and individualized attention that get you back on your feet.
+At his three offices in Normal, Pontiac, and Bloomington, Illinois, you get compassionate care and individualized attention that get you back on your feet.
 To schedule an appointment, use online booking or call the nearest office today.

 The plantar fascia is a strong band of connective tissue that runs along the bottom of your feet, where it connects your heel to your toes.
 It supports the arch and helps absorb shock.